BjarkeHautop/MinimalWorkingExamples.jl/docs/src/index.md

 # MinimalWorkingExamples.jl

-Turn a snippet of Julia code into a shareable, self-contained Markdown block — ready to paste into a GitHub issue, Discourse post, or Slack message.
-Inspired by the R package [reprex](https://reprex.tidyverse.org/).
+Turn a snippet of Julia code into a shareable, self-contained Markdown block for pasting into a GitHub issue, Discourse post, or Slack message.

 ## Installation